Tampa Tax Court Lawyer

 The U.S. Constitution provides for a court of record to resolve taxpayer disputes with the IRS, known as the United States Tax Court.
 When the IRS hands down a notice of determination or deficiency (such as after an IRS tax audit), a knowledgeable Tampa IRS tax relief attorney can help determine if this court may be favorable to your case.
 This court's jurisdiction also includes the ability to make specific declaratory judgments, adjust partnership items, order abatement of interest, redetermine worker classification and award administrative and litigation costs, among other items.

 Attorney Brian Loughrin is licensed to practice before the Tax Court, which is essential if you wish to be represented in pursuing your case with the IRS.
 The process begins with the filing of a petition within the time frame allowed by statute.
 Commonly, once our office has filed your petition, payment of your taxes will be held off until there has been a determination on your case.
+Schedule your free case review with us today.

 Pursuing Your Case in Tax Court